-Area tennis clubs in South Florida will be rolling out Phase 1 with the opening of tennis facilities on Wednesday April 29th.
+Area tennis clubs in South Florida will be rolling out Phase 1 with the opening of tennis facilities as of August 10th.
 Many public municipalities will have different operating procedures but Singles Play only is the primary new protocol.

 The City of Miami has finally opening it’s Parks but only a limited numbers of tennis facilities will be open starting May 20th including Moore Park, Morningside Park, Bryan Park, Shenandoah Park and Douglas Park.

 Some facilities such as Miami-Dade County Parks will have contracted security to maintain social distancing protocols.